 Testing with an artificial load: the future for brake testing?

-However, it’s already the case in other comparable countries (such as New Zealand) that vehicles must be tested loaded.
+However, it’s already the case in other comparable countries (such as New Zealand) that vehicles must be tested partially loaded.
 In fact New Zealand leads the way with roller brake testing, mandating testing with a load of 60% of the rated capacity of the axle.

-It may well be that our local authorities will follow suit with upgrading their requirements for loaded brake testing.
+It may well be that our local authorities will follow suit with upgrading their requirements for partially loaded brake testing.
 And if that’s the case, it makes sense to set up your roller brake tester across the pit to meet this higher standard now, rather than having to uninstall and reinstall equipment down the track – with all the disruption and impact on your business that will entail.

 Of course, while you could test a truck with an actual load in place, in reality this simply isn’t practical.
 That load needs to get where it’s going!